1805 Info 2c for John Crompton |

 In the 1903, 1905 and 1908 there were three Dugglesbys on the Pittsworth electoral register.
 In 1925 this had increased to six.

-White Pages, Australia (2010) records on Duggleby still living in Little Mountain, near Caloundra, Queensland, some 270km north-east of Pittsworth.
+White Pages, Australia (Accessed 14 February 2014) records on Duggleby still living in Little Mountain, near Caloundra, Queensland, some 270km north-east of Pittsworth.

 The family returns to East Yorkshire